-While Puerto Rico has a certain level of autonomy and its own tax policy – hence Act 20 and Act 22 – it is still a part of the United States, which means there is always a risk that tax policies change in the future at the hand of Washington.
+While Puerto Rico has a certain level of autonomy and its own tax policy – hence Act 60 – it is still a part of the United States, which means there is always a risk that tax policies change in the future at the hand of Washington.

 Technically, Puerto Rico is a US territory or commonwealth.
 It is not the 51st state, although some have advocated for that.
-As such, it is entitled to be largely part of the United States but also maintain its own affairs, including much of its own tax affairs.
+As such, it is entitled to be largely part of the United States but also maintains its own affairs, including much of its tax affairs.

-Puerto Rico was given to the United States after the Spanish-American War 120 years ago.
+Puerto Rico was given to the United States after the Spanish-American War ended in 1898, around 124 years ago.
 The US Constitution allows for US possessions to be only states or territories, and as Puerto Rico is not a state, it is technically a US territory, regardless of its reclassification to “commonwealth” in the 1950s.

 No. The unique appeal of moving to Puerto Rico is that it offers the benefits of a low or zero-tax haven without the need to actually live outside the United States, or give up US citizenship.

 That said, there are a number of myths surrounding citizenship renunciation, and many of those have come up in articles about Puerto Rico’s status as a tax haven.
 The fact is that many Americans could also benefit from living overseas in an offshore tax haven while still keeping their US citizenship.